 4. Innovate with Intention

-The new Pittsburgh International won’t just look impressive.
-It will work smarter.
+The new Pittsburgh International airport will no doubt look impressive.
+But ore importantly, it will work smarter.
 The airport will run on its own microgrid powered by natural gas and solar energy, making it the first major U.S. airport to achieve full energy independence.
-That’s not a publicity stunt.
-It’s purpose-driven innovation.
+That's purpose-driven innovation.

 At Blue Archer, we talk to a lot of business owners who want new features, but we always start with why.
-Because innovation without intention is just noise.
+Because innovation without intention just adds to the noise.
 The best upgrades serve both the customer and the bottom line.
 Whether it’s an airport or a website, design should always make life easier for the people who use it.

 5. Lead Boldly, Even When It’s Uncomfortable

 She once said, “My job is literally to kick over rocks.”
 Every Pittsburgh business can relate.
-Growth requires disruption.
+Growth requires that disruption, even when it's hard.

 In leadership, and in design, clarity often looks like confrontation.
 Saying no to what doesn’t serve the mission.
 Removing the clutter.
 Choosing simplicity over legacy.

 That same courage applies online.
-A modern, minimal, purpose-driven website doesn’t happen by accident.
+A modern, purpose-driven website doesn’t just happen by accident.
 It happens when someone says, “We’re not doing it the old way anymore.”

 6. Build the Future with the Community

-More than 80 percent of the new terminal’s art comes from local artists.
+More than 80% of the new terminal’s art comes from local artists.
 The project itself was designed and constructed largely by regional teams.
-It’s global-class infrastructure built with Pittsburgh hands.
+It’s global-class infrastructure ... built with Pittsburgh hands.

-That’s a blueprint for every thriving local business: grow with your community, not apart from it.
+That’s the blueprint for every thriving local business: grow with your community, not apart from it.

 At Blue Archer, we’ve seen how brands that center local collaboration, whether it’s spotlighting customer stories or partnering with nearby creators, tend to build stronger loyalty.
 People invest in what reflects them.

-The airport isn’t just connecting flights.
-It’s connecting people.
+The airport connects both flights and people.
 That’s good design in any industry.

 7. Your Front Door Tells the Whole Story